wcedmisten/docker-openstreetmap-stack/README.md

 run-postgresql.conf has it turned on.
 This config is tuned for my machine with 128 GB of RAM and 16 CPUs.

 # Pre-render tiles at low zoom
+You may want to expand the parameters used to include higher zoom levels.
+Increasing zoom levels will take exponentionally more time to render and more space to store, but will provide a better experience for the user.

+There are also better ways to render zoom levels that don't include ocean tiles that should be used instead.

 ```
 docker exec -it tile-server bash